dashqrcodes/dashqrcodes/README.md

 - 98% customer satisfaction (2% were hard lessons we apply to QC today)
 - 30+ old photos animated with AI — families saw their loved ones young and free... in "heaven"
 - Bootstrapping

+EASTER EGG: Steve Jobs and Steve Wozniak sold the first Apple Computers in the same building where I sold my first order of printed postcards with QR codes on them at 4Printings on El Camino Real in Mt.
+View, CA -formerly The Byte Shop.

 It's a big personal step for me as it's my first ever software endeavor and I have real paying customers!
 This is one small step in the massive AI journey.

 This is only the beginning.